 States Most Supportive of People in Poverty

-Nearly 40 million Americans live in poverty in the United States, according to the latest data from the U.S. Census Bureau.
-These individuals struggle with food insecurity and access to quality education, housing, health care and more.
+Nearly 37 million Americans live in poverty in the United States, according to the latest data from the U.S. Census Bureau.
+These individuals struggle with food insecurity, access to quality education, housing, health care and more.
 While each state has taken action to reduce poverty, some states support their impoverished residents much more than others.

-In order to highlight the states most supportive of people in poverty and the ones that need to improve the most, SmileHub compared each of the 50 states based on 20 key metrics.
-The data set ranges from the share of residents living in poverty to access to public transportation to the food insecurity rate.
+To highlight the states most supportive of people in poverty and the ones that need to improve the most, SmileHub compared each of the 50 states based on 20 key metrics.
+The data set ranges from the share of residents living in poverty to the number of charities for reducing poverty per capita to the cost of living.

 Main Findings